GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 Here is a description of the review statuses:

-- Pending Review status: The image has not yet been reviewed, and is not being displayed in the store.
+- **Pending Review status**: The image has not yet been reviewed, and is not being displayed in the store.
 Images should be reviewed within one week from submission.
-- No status: The image has been approved, and is being displayed in the store. \[\*Images from 'Draft' or 'Trusted testers' items will not show an image status.
+- **No status**: The image has been approved, and is being displayed in the store. \[\*Images from 'Draft' or 'Trusted testers' items will not show an image status.
 You will need to publish the item in order to get your promo image approved.\]
-- Rejected: The image has been reviewed and rejected, and is not being displayed in the store.
+- **Rejected**: The image has been reviewed and rejected, and is not being displayed in the store.
 The reason(s) for rejection will be displayed in the Promotional Images section of the item's Edit page.
 We encourage you to review the reasons, and to make the necessary changes before re-uploading new improved images.
 New uploaded images will immediately have a Pending Review